This easy, 35-minute Baked Ziti with Ricotta and Sausage pasta dish packs a ton of flavor into every bite.

-I like serving pasta dishes with side salads nearly almost always.
+I nearly almost always serve pasta dishes with side salads (such as, Mediterranean Salad with Greek Salad Dressing.)
 It’s a nice complement to the pasta, something light and nutritious, easy to digest, and also cool where the dish is hot.

 Garlic bread is always a hit with pasta in my house.
 In fact, I have to hide it until my kids have at least eaten half of their meal before I bring it out because, let’s face it, who doesn’t want to eat all the garlic bread immediately?

 Ricotta cheese is a delightfully creamy cheese that goes great with nearly any pasta and is the cheese most often found that helps to hold your lasagnes together.

 Originally from Italy (because all the good things come from Italy), it was made to use up all the excess whey.
 Waste not, want not, I say.
 In American ricotta tends to be wetter, as producers like to add milk to the whey, for what reason, I am not sure, but that’s what we got used to over here in the states, and that’s what we can most commonly find.

 Experiment with ricotta in your pasta dishes, or smeared like cream cheese on toast.
 I’ve also seen recipes where people use ricotta in their cheesecakes — yum!